 The supplier shall have readily available visual aids, which clearly illustrate the quality characteristics of all crimped connections utilized.

-Defects such as those listed in clause 5.5.4.2 and shown in Figure 59 shall be included as examples.
+Defects such as those listed in clause 5.5.4.2 and shown in Figure 5-9 shall be included as examples.

-The operator shall discard production crimps which in his judgement are defective.
+The operator shall discard production crimps which are defective.

 Defective test samples shall not be discarded.